-Grove Bank & Trust was founded on July 12, 1926 and is the longest continuously operating bank in Miami-Dade County.
+Grove Bank & Trust, founded on July 12, 1926, is the longest running bank in Miami-Dade County.

 Financial strength and stability have been a Grove Bank & Trust hallmark.
 Locally owned and operated, Grove Bank & Trust has five offices in Miami-Dade County including Aventura, Coconut Grove, Coral Gables, Palmetto Bay and South Miami.